InsideOut’s Offices Guide

 More about office electrics.

-There are three different types of foundations for garden offices:
+There are four different types of foundations for garden offices:

 - Strip foundations dug into the ground